Fools and Heroes: System

 A player is allowed one character, a player character or PC.
 A PC is usually a member of a professional guild or a church following one of several gods.
 Their abilities depend on their position within their guild or church, which advances automatically after the character has played missions during a specific number of months.
 Players are also allowed to play special characters, those that do not fit into the standard rules set, which must be vetted by the society before starting play.

 Game Setting

 FnH is a medieval fantasy game, drawing inspiration from Warhammer Fantasy, Dungeons & Dragons, The Lord of the Rings and various other fictional and historical sources.
-The world itself is based on our own but countries and cities have different names, for example the equivalent of England is called "Ithron", Lancashire is called "Lanshore" and Newcastle is called "Newcroft".
-A fictional country named "Axir" exists, it is the home of the Axirian Empire, based strongly on the Roman Empire and with a similarly strong influence over the FnH world.
+The world itself is based on our own but countries and cities have different names, for example the equivalent of England is called "Ithron", Lancashire is called "Lanshore", Newcastle is called "Newcroft" and York is renamed "Eboracum" as it was in the Roman times.
+A fictional country named "Axir" exists, it is the home of the Axirian Empire, based strongly on the Roman Empire (originally influenced by Grecian culture) and with a similarly strong influence over the FnH world.